-- 2 training, and practice materials for District Attorneys' offices. - 3 The training materials will explain how panic strategies are used - 4 to encourage jurors to respond to societal bias against people - 5 based on actual or perceived disability, gender (including gender - 6 identity), nationality, race or ethnicity, religion, or sexual - 7 orientation, and provide best practices for preventing bias from - 8 affecting the outcome of a trial.
-Agencies or organizations that - 9 are awarded the funds shall consult with community - 10 organizations and county officials that are knowledgable about - 11 the use of bias-related strategies in criminal trials.
+SEC.
+4. The Office of Emergency Services shall, to the extent funding becomes available for that purpose, develop practice materials for district attorneys' offices in the state.
+The materials, which shall be developed in consultation with knowledgeable community organizations and county officials, shall explain how panic strategies are used to encourage jurors to respond to societal bias against people based on actual or perceived disability, gender, including gender identity, nationality, race or ethnicity, religion, or sexual orientation and provide best practices for preventing bias from affecting the outcome of a trial.